BrodyDoesArt/discord-bot/cogs/README.md

 !remove [video] → removes the video from the queue<br>

 - Experience system:<br>
-!xp → shows your level and xp
+!xp → shows your xp